Seni2005/fpl-desk/README.md

 deliberately in a separate workflow from the data refresh, so a failing test never stops the snapshot updating.

-Season history is one API call per player, so it is pulled for your fifteen plus the 180 most-owned players rather than all 700.
+Season history is one API call per player, so it is pulled for everyone's fifteen plus the 180 most-owned players rather than all 700.
 Click a player outside that set and the panel says so rather than inventing numbers.

 ## Setting it up